DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/onAppointmentFormOpening.md

 ![DevExtreme Scheduler onAppointmentFormOpening](/images/UiWidgets/Scheduler_onAppointmentFormOpening.png)

 The code below adds a new form item (`phone`) to the `mainGroup` and creates an ungrouped item (`location`).
 Note that the array of [form items](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#items) should be checked to ensure that it does not already contain an item with the same data field.
+The following code also adds a title to the popup:

 ---
 ##### jQuery